Maria Himmelfahrt (Bolzano)

-The cathedral Maria Himmelfahrt (German for the Assumption of Mary) is the parish church of the South Tyrolean capital Bolzano and cathedral of the Roman Catholic Diocese of Bozen-Brixen.
-While the Bishop has resided in Bozen since 1964, the cathedra and the cathedral chapter remain in Brixen.
+The cathedral Maria Himmelfahrt (German for the Assumption of Mary) is the parish church of the South Tyrolean capital Bolzano and cathedral of the Diocese of Bozen-Brixen.
+While the Bishop has resided in Bozen since 1964, the cathedral and the cathedral chapter remain in Brixen.
 Maria Himmelfahrt is therefore with Brixen Cathedral co-cathedral of the diocese.

 History

-According to the 14th-century Bozner Chronicle, the first parish church Maria Himmelfahrt of Bozen was consecrated in 1180 and built in Romanesque style.
+According to the 14th-century Bozner Chronicle (Bozner Chronik), the first parish church Maria Himmelfahrt of Bozen was consecrated in 1180 and built in Romanesque style.
 According to legend, a Bozner coachman found a miraculous shrine of Mary, Mother of God at the later location of the church.
 This figure, known as Liebe Frau vom Moos (German Our Lady of the Bog), is said to have been in the marshland of the Eisack, whose riverbed was then much closer to the cathedral than it is today.
 Dating from the 12th century, the statue is housed in the baroque Chapel of Grace behind the high altar of the church.
 The mediaeval church was built on the remains of an early Christian basilica from the 6th century.

-The first priest of Bozen, Rudolf is mention in 1195 on the occasion of a land exchange between the Upper Bavarian imperial abbey at Tegernsee and the Prince-Bishopric of Trent.
+The first priest of Bozen, Rudolf, is mentioned in 1195 on the occasion of a land exchange between the Upper Bavarian imperial abbey at Tegernsee and the Prince-Bishopric of Trent.
 Due to sparse sources from this time, it is unknown when the church was elevated to a parish church.
 In 1259, Count Meinhard II acquired the lands of the parish and from this time, the parish church functioned as cella memoriae for the Tyrolean regents of the House of Gorizia and after 1363 for the Habsburgs.
 This anniversary of the bequeathment of the Tyrolean assets to the Habsburgs (der jarttæg … der herschafft von Ósterreich) was confirmed by a settlement in 1435, in which the entire German part of the Prince-Bishopric of Trent committed to the octave of Maria Himmelfahrt.